The Haunted Hospital

 The institution was reopened as WoodHaven Medical Services, a geriatrics hospital in 1962, but closed in 1980 under allegations of patient abuse.
 Robert Alberhasky bought the property in 1996 with plans to to erect the world's tallest statue of Jesus and a religious center.
 The statue would have been based on the Christ the Redeemer statue in Rio de Janeiro, only 20 feet taller.
 When the plans fell through due to funding problems, Alberhasky, upset that the remaining building was protected by the Historical Register, tried to have the building condemned.
 He went as far as using a bulldozer to undermine the foundation, but the building refused to collapse.

 Tina and Charlie Mattingly bought the property in 2001 with the aim of completely restoring it.
 The hospital was deteriorating badly when they took possession.
 In the first few years of possession, the Mattinglys removed the asbestos and replaced 100 broken windows.
 Haunted tours helped raise money for the restoration project, which will eventually include a bed-and-breakfast.

 Waverly Hills became known outside of the area when the TV series The Scariest Places on Earth profiled the institution in 2001.
 Since then, it has become a popular destination for paranormal investigators.
 Even those who don't believe in ghosts enjoy the site for its history, its controversy, or for its popularity.
 According to the Waverly Hills Historical Society, guided tours and overnight stays are booked up for the rest of this year.
 If you want to visit, make your plans early!

-The TV show Ghost Hunters did a program on Waverly Hills in March of 2006, which is available in several parts on YouTube.
-The SciFi Channel series returns to Kentucky this week and will broadcast live from the Waverly Hills Sanatorium Wednesday (Halloween) beginning at 9PM EDT.
+The TV show Ghost Hunters did a program on Waverly Hills in March of 2006.
+The SciFi Channel series returned to Kentucky and did a live broadcast on Halloween night.